OpenBB-finance/OpenBB/website/content/sdk/reference/keys/twitter.md

 ---
 title: twitter
-description: This page explains how to set a Twitter API key in OpenBB Terminal, including a detailed explanation of parameters and example code.
+description: "This page explains how to set a Twitter API key in OpenBB Terminal, including" a detailed explanation of parameters and example code.
 Learn how to use OpenBB to interact with Twitter's API.
 keywords: